 There are several methods for pruning eucalyptus, depending on your needs and the species grown.
 This includes the following:

 - Hedge pruning is a suitable method for species like E. archeri, E. parviflora, E. coccifera, and E. suberenulata.
 In order to shape these trees into hedges, prune them at the end of their second season, removing about a third of the height and cutting in a pyramid shape.
-Continue to remove about 1/4 of the tree the following year and thereafter in the same manner.
+Continue to remove about one-quarter of the tree the following year and thereafter in the same manner.

 - Specimen pruning helps keep eucalyptus looking attractive when used as a focal point in the landscape.
-Do not cut any lower branches for the first six feet.
+Do not cut any lower branches for the first 6 feet.
 Instead, wait until the tree has at least two season’s growth.
 Keep in mind that many of the faster-growing species will actually shed lower branches on their own.